josiasjr/rest_xgboost/README.md

 # Rust/XGBoost/GCP

-A Rust application using a XGBoost model to test Google Cloud Platform.
+A Rust app using an XGBoost model on Google Cloud Platform.

 It uses the Kaggle competition:
 Credit Card Fraud Detection - Anonymized credit card transactions labeled as fraudulent or genuine